 You should think if match with more then 3 pieces u already have and if u can use this often :).
 Also you should think what would you buy for the same price another thing u want as badly but isn’t cloth, shoe or accessory.
-And then if u really need it :)posted over 3 years ago
+And then if u really need it :)posted almost 4 years ago

 Make Her Feel Welcome with Chic Points